MatanPazi/Night-light-Thermometer/README.md

 # Night-light-Thermometer
-Code to read Temp. and display on LED display
+Code to read Temp. and display it on a LED display

 ![pazi baby lamp - Copy](https://user-images.githubusercontent.com/74129593/133425961-71fe750c-8a09-4151-87ce-9ac7fb1ef706.png)